Sharmeen-Fatima/Cyber-Security/Class1.md

 ---

-> 💡 *This README is for educational purposes — designed to help beginners understand the core concepts of Cyber Security clearly and professionally.*
+> 💡 *This is our Cyber Security at Bano Qabil 1st Class Assignment and Introduction, Which unfortunatly wasn;t came on First class so Kindly read CareFully and Understand, Addtionally Self Learning is very Importand our cyber career.
+"THANK YOU"*

 ---